openvcloud/docs/docs/selfhealing/maintenance/volumedriver_update.md

 #### roles: ['storagedriver']
 #### descr:
 ```
-Updates disks edge ip and port in case its storagedriver is changed.
+Update disks edge ip and port in case its storagedriver is changed.

 ```
 #### queue: process